 "ENVIRONMENT" refers to any combination of: air, soils and water; plant and animal life; social and cultural conditions; buildings or structures.

-“ESTATE WINERY OR CIDERY”
+“ESTATE WINERY OR CIDERY” means a lot on which buildings and structures are used for the making of wines/cider produced predominately from locally grown fruits.

 "EXISTING LOTS OF RECORD" means a lot legally existing at the date of adoption of this Official Plan.